Skip to content

 3. Node load too high or other system resource anomalies.

-Business Alert - Lark Group Notification Critical, Important, Warning This strategy is a normal level alert.
-It is recommended to pay continuous attention after events occur.
+Business Alert - Lark Group Critical, Major, Warning This policy is a normal level alert.
+It is recommended to pay continuous attention after incidents occur.

 Trigger conditions include: